vikipedia/python-trainings/online_course/source/module2/assignments.rst

 Write classes `PortFolio` and `Stock`.
 Choose appropriate names for instance variables and methods.

+`Stock` has
+- symbol,
+- value (index price)
+- volume (number of shares of this stock).
+- has a mechanism by which when printed it shows `Stock(symbol, value, volume)`
+- has a mechanism to update value
+- has a mechanism to update volume

 `PortFolio`
  - has collection of few Stocks.
  - PortFolio has name.